Update: No longer available

 Our new UDP80 amp uses similar technology as our DDX320 amp that’s only sold as DIY (and currently sold out) and the popular UD80 USB amplifier.
 It has an USB input that accepts all sample rates and files up to 96kHz/24bit and there is now also an optical input that accepts up to 192kHz/24bit.
 The amp will automatically detect the input source.
 In fact there is only one control on the amp, the volume control that is of course digital.
 The amplifier goes to standby when the volume control is set to 0.
 It will be available in a case as a ready to use product.

-More of on the UDP80 coming soon.
+More info on the UDP80 coming soon.